Skip site navigation (1)Skip section navigation (2)

 $value = $term->resource ($name[, $newval])

-optionally sets a new value.
-Setting values is most useful in the
+tionally sets a new value.
+Setting values is most useful in the "init"

-encoding before passing it to this method.
-Similarly, the returned
+before passing it to this method.
+Similarly, the returned value may

-the terminal is destroyed, so changing options frequently will eat
+terminal is destroyed, so changing options frequently will eat memory.

 Here is a likely non-exhaustive list of resource names, not all of